What is Fascia, and how does it come into play in Yin yoga?

 For that reason, it matters.
 You need to keep your Fascia healthy for your body to function well.

 Fascia is present in all parts of the body.
 Therefore it is necessary to keep it healthy.
-The number one reason Fascia becomes unhealthy is sedentary lifestyle.
+The number one reason Fascia becomes unhealthy is a sedentary lifestyle.

 A lifestyle with little to no exercise is bad for Fascia.
 That’s because it needs to stretch, and for it to stretch you need movement.